raceintospace/raceintospace/README.md

 * libtheora
 * libprotobuf / protoc

-The specifics of which things come from where depend on your platform.
+The specifics of which things come from where will depend on your platform.

 On UNIXy systems (including Mac OS X), you can build everything with: